-One of the best examples of this kind of thing comes from moves like hangs, where although you are not actually moving, you're still having what could be one of the best possible muscle contraction imaginable.
+One of the best examples of this kind of thing comes from moves like hangs, where although you are not actually moving, you’re still having what could be one of the best possible muscle contractions imaginable.
 As a result, your back, arms, core and forearms, in particular, all come together to make you stronger.

-Holds are a lot in the same way similar to hangs, in that the benefit as with all isometric exercises comes from a prolonged contraction to push your limits.
+Holds are a lot in the same way similar to hangs in that the benefit, as with all isometric exercises, comes from a prolonged contraction to push your limits.
 L sit holds, wall sits, and even resistance band holds are all prime examples.
 They show how you need real strength to be able to keep your whole body fixed into place.

 The last big point we’ll look at to slingshot your functional strength training comes from plyometric exercises.
 These are the big explosive exercises you can use to boost strength as much as possible by recruiting the twitch muscle fibres that make up your body rather than the heavy holds.
-By contracting sharply and rapidly, your muscles launch a massive amount of force in the tiny amount of time, resulting in a big movement.
+By contracting sharply and rapidly, your muscles launch a massive amount of force in a tiny amount of time, resulting in a big movement.